- About this policy

 We will support consolidation of loads over longer distance to reduce the overall amount of goods vehicle traffic.
 For instance, consolidation of procurement amongst organisations that are located close together helps to reduce delivery trips.

 Altering traffic routing, speeds and priority

-In the context of our new Surrey Street Family and Healthy Streets framework , we will use traffic calming, access limitation, and 20 mph zones to deter through goods vehicle traffic on sensitive roads and roads that are prioritised for active modes, personal mobility and social interaction.
+In the context of our new Surrey Street Family and Healthy Streets framework, we will use traffic calming, access limitation, and 20 miles per hour zones to deter goods vehicle through traffic on roads that are sensitive to noise and high traffic volumes, such as residential streets, and on roads that are prioritised for active modes of travel, personal mobility and social interaction, such as high streets.

-This will build on our existing measures to route goods vehicles along appropriate roads and away from sensitive ones wherever possible.
+This will build on our existing measures to route goods vehicles along appropriate roads and away from inappropriate ones, such as residential roads, high streets and streets outside of schools, wherever possible.
 These include weight restrictions which will be covered by our new 'Surrey HGV Watch' HGV weight restriction enforcement policy.
 We will train, co-ordinate and communicate with volunteer groups and HGV operators to improve awareness and compliance.
 Local communities will be empowered to monitor compliance with restrictions, so that the police and council services available for this issue can be efficiently used, for instance targeting repeat offenders.